pvgomes/techormehtube/replit.md

 ## Overview

 TechOrMehTube is a full-stack YouTube video and audio downloader web application.
-The platform allows users to download YouTube content in multiple formats (MP4, WebM, AVI for video; MP3, WAV, M4A for audio) with a 10-minute duration limit.
+The platform allows users to download YouTube content in multiple formats (MP4, WebM, AVI for video; MP3, WAV for audio) with a 10-minute duration limit and time range cutting capabilities.
 The application prioritizes user privacy by streaming files directly to users without storing content on servers.
-Built with a modern React frontend and Express.js backend, it features a clean, responsive design with real-time download progress tracking.
+Built with a modern React frontend and Express.js backend, it features a clean, responsive design with comprehensive animated loading states and real-time download progress tracking.

 ## User Preferences